sblandford/WifiTranslation/README.md

 # WifiTranslation
 Simultaneous audio translation over Wifi.

 Created in Android Studio 3.1.
+Available on GooglePlay https://play.google.com/store/apps/details?id=eu.bkwsu.webcast.wifitranslation

 Broadcast voice via multicast to many delegates over WiFi.
 Up to 10 channels are supported with relay facility, which enables a translator to simultaneously hear another channel.
 The AMR-WB codec is used for efficient use of network bandwidth.